carapace-sh/carapace/README.md

 - [Xonsh](https://xon.sh/)
 - [Zsh](https://www.zsh.org/)

-## Status

-**WIP**: works, but expect some api changes and small hiccups like a special character not yet escaped

 ## Usage

 Calling `carapace.Gen` on the root command is sufficient to enable completion script generation using the [hidden command](https://rsteube.github.io/carapace/carapace/gen/hiddenSubcommand.html).